tekumara/notes/pyenv.md

 ## pyenv-virtualenv

-[pyenv-virtualenv](https://github.com/pyenv/pyenv-virtualenv) is a plugin for pyenv for creating and managing virtualenvs that are recognised as pyenv versions.
+[pyenv-virtualenv](https://github.com/pyenv/pyenv-virtualenv) is a plugin that extends pyenv to creating and managing virtualenvs.
+Virtualenvs are recognised like any other pyenv version.
 This plugin also provides a ```pyenv activate``` command that works with virtualenvs.

 ```pyenv virtualenvs``` list virtualenvs
 ```pyenv virtualenv 3.6.2 general``` create a virtualenv called *general* with python version *3.6.2*.
 Will fail if this version is not already installed.
 The virtualenv will be created in *$(pyenv root)/versions/3.6.2/envs*.
 It will be symlinked from *$(pyenv root)/versions/general* and become a pyenv version that can be used like any other version.